+b.
 These criteria require the development to avoid the loss of existing trees and hedges and for the development to be suitably screened with native planting appropriate to the area.
 They also require the provision of sufficient parking spaces, private gardens and outdoor storage areas that are sensitively located within the development site to minimise their visual impact.
 Ensuring that site access by motor vehicle and foot is safe is also important, particularly as we require a public footpath link from the Village to the new public open space to be an integral part of the development.

+c.
 Development on the southern part of the site will require an imaginative and high quality design with careful planting to screen it from the historic Berry and the Grade I listed church to the north.

-Development of the northern part for community recreational space and woodland could compliment the avenue of trees on the Berry and protect the views outward into the countryside.
+d.
+Development of the northern part for community recreational space and woodland/orchardcould compliment the avenue of trees on the Berry and protect the views outward into the countryside.

-Our policy aligns with current national planning policies and guidance: NPPF paras.
-60-61 Respond to local character and history and take into account local needs for accommodation and recreation.
+Our policy aligns with current national planning policies and guidance:

+NPPF paras.
+78-79, 130-131 respond to local character and history while not preventing or discouraging appropriate innovation.
+Respond to local needs for housing while providing green space for recreation